-This is a discussion site more than a critique site.
 The discussion forum has six major topic areas and some have a very large number of sub-topics and posts in them.
 Each story must have an age rating based on the UK film and video classification standards, which are described in the FAQs.
-The site also offers weekly writing prompts.

-Visitors to the site can read what’s posted in the forums but have to join to participate in the conversations.
-The two posts in the Newbie Guide! thread provide a lot of what a new member needs to know, as they should, but there’s also a much more extensive set of FAQs as well.
-Although this site is primarily intended as a discussion forum for writers, editors, and agents, there is a password-protected “Share Your Work” forum where members can post work to be critiqued, but they have to have written 50 posts elsewhere on the site.
+Although this site is primarily intended as a discussion forum for writers, editors, agents, and publishers, there is a password-protected “Share Your Work” forum where members can post work to be critiqued.
+Submitters have to have written 50 “genuine, engaged” posts elsewhere on the site.
+See the “Share Your Work for Critique” FAQ entry for details.

 AI-written or -assisted work, forum posts, or graphics (including a member’s avatar) are strictly prohibited.
 Members caught using AI will be banned.
+Members who create multiple, “sock puppet” accounts will also be banned.

 The sister site to StoryWrite.
 See its write-up elsewhere on this site.